jacebenson/cedar/docs/versioned_docs/version-2.0/assets-and-files.md

 ## Adding to the `web/public` Directory

 You can also add assets to the `web/public` directory, effectively adding static files to your app.
-During dev and build, Redwood copies `web/public`'s contents into `web/dist`.
+During dev and build, Cedar copies `web/public`'s contents into `web/dist`.

 > Changes to `web/public` don't hot-reload.